-PORTRAIT OF "LOLITA", AN ANALYSIS OF THE SHOOTING OF THE GEORGE ROMNEY PAINTING
+PORTRAIT OF LOLITA, AN ANALYSIS OF THE FILM'S USE OF THE GEORGE ROMNEY PAINTING

 I've pulled several sections from my Lolita analysis in which I examine the significance of the portrait of the woman through which Humbert Humbert guns down Quilty.
 This first section involves the Lolita "Love Theme" which we first hear over the credits as Humbert Humbert paints Lolita's nails.
 The portrait will not appear yet to be involved, but we will see how it is by the time we get to the third section.

 The first section is: The Films The Seventh Veil and Too Young to Kiss, Rachmaninoff and Nelson Riddle's Lolita Love Theme

 The second section is: The George Romney Portrait, The Picture of Dorian Gray, "The Vane Sisters", and Shakespeare

 The third section is The Painting of the Toenails, Scarlet Street, The Woman in the Window, La Chienne, Modigliani's Elvira, Vivian Darkbloom, and the Confusion Between the Muse and the Artist